shakes76/PatternFlow/recognition/45811935_Project/README.md

 It should be noted however that one merely requires a train and test folder, as discussed in [Usage](#usage).

+This data was normalised to a range of [0, 1], and shifted by a value of 0.5.
+No further pre-processing was conducted.

+A 70/30 split was made on the training data to generate a validation set.
+This was done to allow for hyperparameter tuning and independent SSIM calculations.
+The test set was generated to to identify model generalisability of the VQ-VAE, through the calculation of SSIM values (for individual reconstructions and a mean value across the entire test set).

 ## Final Model Architectures

 ![VQ-VAE Model](ReducedResults/vqvaeModel.png)